How to take a year off to travel with kids. What to do about your jobs and condo. And how to save up enough money to afford it.

-- Not afraid of DIY, secondhand stores or free piles.
+- They’re not afraid of DIY, secondhand stores, or free piles.

 - Their townhouse was relatively affordable, given the local market.
-It was in an older building, in a more affordable neighbourhood and had a view of the strata parking lot.
+It was in an older building, in a more affordable neighborhood, and had a view of the strata parking lot.

 Cost of Travel

 The cost of travel really depended on where they were.
-They travelled to Europe, Africa, the Middle East and Iceland.
-Their daily budget for the trip, including flights, all travel and insurance for their family of four in 2018/19, was $300 per day.
+They traveled to Europe, Africa, the Middle East, and Iceland.
+Their daily budget for the trip, including flights, all travel, and insurance for their family of four in 2018/19, was $300 per day.

 However, the budget really depended on where they were and how long they stayed there.

-- Staying in one location for a month or two was much cheaper than constantly travelling.
+- Staying in one location for a month or two was much cheaper than constantly traveling.

 - Visiting friends and family was really affordable (and a great way to get an insider’s look at a culture).